firemyna/firemyna/examples/next/README.md

 npm run build
 ```

-It will build the Remix project to `dist/production/hosting` and the functions to `dist/production/functions`.
+It will build the Next.js project to `dist/production/hosting` and the functions to `dist/production/functions`.

 ## Previewing the build